getnimbus/aptos-celebtron/README.md

 Celebtron explain the transaction of Aptos chain.

 **Production Support**: In this version, we currently support explain 4 types of transaction.
-With other transaction types haven't been tested yet but only development phase:
+With other transaction types haven't been tested yet but only in development phase:

 - TransferEvent
     + https://explorer.aptoslabs.com/txn/169646501?network=mainnet